Warning notification:Warning

 If the internal abscess is small, the surgeon may be able to drain it using a fine needle.
 This will be done with either a local or general anaesthetic, depending on where the abscess is.

-The surgeon may use ultrasound scans or CT scans to help guide the needle into the right place.
+An ultrasound scan or CT scan may be used to help guide a needle into the right place.

 The surgeon drains the pus using the needle.
 They may make a small incision in your skin over the abscess.
 Then they insert a thin plastic tube called a drainage catheter into it.

-The catheter allows the pus to drain out into a bag and may be in place for up to a week.
+The catheter allows the pus to drain out into a bag.
+This may be in place for up to a week.

-This procedure may be carried out as a day case procedure.
+This procedure is usually carried out as a day case procedure.
 This means you'll usually be able to go home the same day, but you might need to stay in hospital for a few days.

 Percutaneous drainage may leave a small scar.